Incredible Edible Lambeth

 There is also mulberry.

-After visiting the orchard, the tour led me to discover a windmill.
+After visiting the orchard, I discovered a windmill.
 I had no idea that there was a working windmill in Brixton.
-However, the fact that there is a Windmill Gardens in Brixton was a clue!
-Brixton Windmill is looked after by Friends of the Park.
+The fact that there is a Windmill Gardens in Brixton was a clue!
+Brixton Windmill is looked after by the Friends of the Park.
 It was built about 200 years ago.
-However, due to a lack of wind, it was transformed firstly into a steam-powered windmill, and today it uses electricity.
+However, due to a lack of wind, it was first converted into a steam-powered windmill, and today it’s powered by electricity.

-National Mill Day is 12 May, and the Windmill will be open to visitors.
+National Mill Day is the second Sunday in May, and the Windmill will be open to visitors.
 Check the website for all the open days and tours.

 Blenheim Estate Community Garden

-The next community garden we visited was Blenheim Estate Community Garden.
-I loved the way space had been used to create an inviting community garden.
+The next community garden we visited was the Blenheim Estate Community Garden.
+I loved how the space was used to create an inviting community garden.

 The community garden was well used.
-Careful thought had gone into how to use the available space to grow a lot of food.
-We were able to chat with one of the gardeners who acknowledged that having access to a food growing space had meant that the family ate more fresh salads and vegetables.
+Careful thought had been given to how to use the space available to grow a lot of food.
+We were able to talk to one of the gardeners who admitted that having access to a growing space had led to the family eating more fresh salads and vegetables.

-The next sites we visited were at and nearby to Harmony Garden.
+The next sites we visited were at and nearby Harmony Garden.

-The final project I had time to visit was the Jubilee Primary School Garden.
+The final project was the Jubilee Primary School Garden.

-The trail continued on to Brockwell Park Community Greenhouses.
-However, after 2.5 hours of walking, I needed to leave and will come back to visit Brockwell Park on another day.
+The trail continues on to Brockwell Park Community Greenhouses.
+However, after 2.5 hours of walking, I needed to leave and will return to visit Brockwell Park another day.

-This guided walk covered some of the projects on both of the trails detailed on the food growing map.
-During the tour, it was valuable to be able to meet people directly involved in the gardens that we were visiting.
-The passion and love that people have for the spaces shone through.
-And to come across these hidden gems is always a pleasure.
+This guided walk included some of the projects on the two trails described on the food growing map.
+During the tour it was valuable to meet people directly involved in the gardens we visited.
+The passion and love that people have for their gardens was evident.
+It’s always a pleasure to come across these hidden gems.

-Some of the projects that could be visited include edible bus stops, Loughborough Farm and Southwyck House Garden.
-These places I am looking forward to visiting and discovering.
+Some of the projects include Edible Bus Stops, Loughborough Farm and Southwyck House Garden.
+I look forward to visiting and discovering these places.